mzsanford/mzsanford.com/blog/_posts/2013-11-12-nsurlcache-accept-header.markdown

 ## The `Accept`able Question

-This all came up because of a library that used the `Accept` header to communicate the requested API version (`Accept: application/json;version=1`) instead of the URL path (`/api/v1/…`).
+This all came up because of a library that used the `Accept` header to communicate the requested API version<label for="sn-demo" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-demo" class="margin-toggle"/><span class="sidenote">`Accept: application/json;version=1`</span> instead of the URL path<label for="sn-demo" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-demo" class="margin-toggle"/><span class="sidenote">`/api/v1/…`</span>.
 I was initially against the idea but that sort of gut reaction is not enough.
 It could easily be a better approach and how would I know until I actually test my preconceptions?
 So, off I went to test a few things.

 There are a few issues to consider about the `Accept` header approach to API versioning but there was one that I couldn't even list pros and cons for.
 I couldn't be sure was how it would effect the cache on the client.
 I have worked with [Varnish](https://www.varnish-cache.org) for HTTP caches in the past and I remembered the various `Accept` and `Vary` header issues for internationalization.